watson-clara/ClipMenu/INSTALL.md

 ## Dependencies

 The source code is dependent on some libraries.
-You do not need to download these seprately.
+You do not need to download these separately.

 [Shortcut Recorder](http://code.google.com/p/shortcutrecorder/) by contributors to ShortcutRecorder